 With adequate air management, the reduction in fan energy is often very large due to the fact that the fan energy varies close to the cube of the airflow.
 It is not uncommon to be in the 70-80% range.

 Figure 11: Step 6 Energy Results sheet

-The calculations of fan and chiller energy and associated costs can be controlled by five input boxes.
+The calculations of fan and chiller energy, energy cost, carbon emissions, and simple payback periods can be controlled by twelve yellow input boxes.